 1. Limit your showers

 The average shower uses somewhere between 10 and 11 litres per minute.
 If the average family cut shower time by a minute, they could save £45 on their water bills, not to mention £52 on energy bills and over 11,500 litres of water per year in total.

 Why not try putting a time limit on your shower?
-You can do this by simply setting a timer on your phone OR by fitting a smart shower with time limit functionality.
+You can do this by simply setting a timer on your phone OR by fitting a digital shower with time limit functionality.

 2. Address drips or leaks

 Drips and leaks, if left unchecked, can cost you money and waste massive amounts of water in the long run.
 A leaky toilet (one with a constantly-running flush), for example, can actually waste a staggering 400 litres of water each and every day.
 That could cost upwards of £300 a year for metered bill payers.

 Meanwhile, a dripping tap can waste over 60 litres per day; the equivalent of 39 bathtubs full of water.
 So, our advice would be to fix or replace any items in your bathroom or home which are leaky or dripping.

 Handy hint: Find out how to replace a tap.

 3. Turn taps off when brushing your teeth